Golden Knights close in on West with 5-2 win over Kings – KION546

 AP Sports Writer

+“I thought we were on our toes and we were ready to play,” Knights coach Bruce Cassidy said.
+“I thought our forecheck was outstanding.
+We weren’t giving up odd-man rushes or numbers coming at us because of that.
+Our guys were real dedicated to that game plan tonight.”

-The third line shined for the Knights with Phil Kessel, Ivan Barbashev and Chandler Stephenson each finishing with a goal and an assist.
+The third line shined for the Knights.
+Chandler Stephenson had a goal and two assists, and Phil Kessel and Ivan Barbashev each finished with a goal and an assist.
 Vegas’ other two goals came from Nicolas Roy and Jonathan Marchessault.

 Laurent Brossoit, competing to be the Knights’ starting goalie in the playoffs, made 30 saves and remained unbeaten in regulation this season at 5-0-3.